Stella Niagara Preserve Vision Plan & Concept Plan

 The Land Conservancy has prepared a Vision Plan to help guide our landscape restoration design and the ongoing stewardship and maintenance of the Stella Niagara Preserve.
 It will inform decisions about public access, as well as activities, programming, and collaborations at the Preserve.
 It will also help guide the creation of interpretive elements and education components, from signage and displays on-site to education and outreach materials about the Preserve.

 The Land Conservancy has hired nationally renowned restoration landscape architect team of Darrel Morrison and Nancy Aten to create a concept plan for the entire preserve, and to restore prairie grassland and a savanna landscape to a major portion of the site.
-The Land Conservancy will begin implementing the plan in Spring 2016, starting with realigning the trails.
-Next up will be habitat enhancement work on the Eastern half of the preserve in 2016, followed by habitat enhancement work on the Western half of the preserve in 2017.
+The Land Conservancy began implementing the plan in Spring 2016, starting with realigning the trails.
+Habitat enhancement work began on the Eastern half of the preserve in 2016, followed by habitat enhancement work on the Western half of the preserve in 2017.

 The Concept Plan